KablammoMan/DerivativeCalc/README.md

 # DerivativeCalc
-Calculates the derivative with the option of a recursion
+A Python module for calculating the derivative with the option of a recursion